JackJack33/SkriptMandelbrot/README.md

 copy the text and put it in a .sk file under `plugins/skript/scripts` save & reload

+the set generates at y=3, so make sure to have an adequately sized clearing or just a flat world

 make sure you have effect commands enabled, else you will have to link the function to a command or event